-The requirement to make adjustments to the deduction of input tax on capital items, more commonly known as the capital goods scheme, was introduced with effect from 1 April 19901.
+The requirement to make adjustments to the deduction of input tax on capital items, more commonly known as the capital goods scheme, was introduced from 1 April 19901.
 The scheme was introduced in response to concerns that certain traders were recovering input tax in circumstances where the goods on which the input tax was incurred were not, in the long term, being used in a fully taxable business.

-The capital goods scheme is mandatory under art 187 of Directive 2006/112/EC3.
-For HMRC's views on the operation of the scheme, see Notice 706/2/184.
+Before the UK's departure from the EU, the capital goods scheme was mandatory under Archived Directive 2006/112/EC, art 1873 (as it stood at IP completion day).
+For HMRC's views on the operation of the scheme, see Notice 706/2/204.